milin26/device_driver/README.md

 #			   named directory will be there.
 #Important command:
 #1. dmesg - 		   dmesg | tail -10, will get the kernel message, we can also see these messages under /var/log/syslog file as well.
-#2. echo value > filepath - to change the value of parameter we will use it.
+#2. echo value > filepath - to change the value of parameter we will use it, can be use to write in device-node as well.

 #Header file being used till now:
 #1. linux/module.h - For all previous module only this header is enough.
 #2. linux/fs.h     - for MKDEV, MAJOR, MINOR, register_chrdev_region(), unregister_chrdev_region(), alloc_chrdev_region().
 #3. linux/device.h - Automatic creation of device file func,
+#4. linux/cdev.h   - Include to resolve the error for cdev_init(), cdev_add(), cdev_del() func.
 #Note :
 #	Make sure before you run "make" command be super user using "sudo -i".
 #	param_set_int(val, kp); // Use helper for write variable